Frequently Asked Questions

 What should I do in case of an emergency?

 If you’re planning on doing some independent shore diving, we’re sure that like any well prepared diver–you’ll make an emergency plan.
-You can find emergency oxygen and first aid kits at all six of our dive center locations and on our boats.
-We also have AEDs at Yellow Sub, Port Bonaire, and Dive Inn.
+You can find emergency oxygen and first aid kits at all seven of our dive center locations and on our boats.
+We also have AEDs at all locations.
 When you check in, we can show you on the island map where the hospital and hyperbaric chambers are.

 For your peace of mind, here are a few important phone numbers and locations that we think that you should know: